 This study explores how Support Vector Machine, a popular supervised machine learning algorithm, performs when enhanced with quantum annealing.
-Using 16 labeled harmonized image datasets HyperLabelMe, we have compared the classification accuracy of SVM with quantum annealing enhancement to a standard SVM and two sets of top performing classical machine learning algorithms respectively.
+Using 16 datasets labeled and harmonized image from HyperLabelMe, we have compared the classification accuracy of SVM with quantum annealing enhancement to a standard SVM and two sets of top performing classical machine learning algorithms respectively.
 The results suggest that SVM-QA demonstrates promising accuracy in classification, outperforming most top performing machine learning algorithms that do not have the quantum computing enhancement.
 Because of quantum computing's capabilities to improve the performance of classical machine learning algorithms, there has been growing motivation to identify and expand quantum machine learning applications.
 However, literature on QML's applications in satellite image classification remains somewhat limited.
-Henderson et al. in [24] report the application of quantum neural network in the satellite image classification and benchmarked it using low-resolution satellite data.
+In [24], the authors report the application of quantum neural network in the satellite image classification and benchmarked it using low-resolution satellite data.
 Their finding suggests that QML approach produces better results.
 Studies that have applied other types of data also reach a similar conclusion.
-For example, Willsch et. al. (2020) compares the performance of SVM trained on a D-Wave quantum annealer to SVMs used on conventional computers with both synthetic and real biology data, and they find that QML offers more generalizable solutions than the conventional SVM approach [17].
+For example, in [17], the authors compare the performance of SVM trained on a D-Wave quantum annealer to SVMs used on conventional computers with both synthetic and real biology data, and they find that QML offers more generalizable solutions than the conventional SVM approach.